Do I Have a Wage and Hour Case?

 • You receive back pay under the U.S. Department of Labor’s Wage and Hour Division.

-Keep in mind that if you file a complaint, your employer cannot discriminate against you or fire you for filing the complaint.
+Keep in mind that if you file a complaint under the Fair Labor Standards Act, your employer cannot discriminate against you or fire you for filing the complaint.
 Retaliation is illegal, and typical examples may include termination or getting passed over for a promotion.

 Can I Sue If My Employer Is Withholding Pay?